 distributed ledgers: record of data stored by consensus with cryptographic audit trail maintained and validated by nodes in a decentralized platform based on governance

 NOTE: Distributed ledger can be of two types such as permissioned distributed ledger and permission less distributed ledger.
-As the Permissioned Distributed Ledger (PDL) is further used in this document, PDL service is further clarified below.
+As the Permissioned Distributed Ledger (PDL) is further used in the present document, PDL service is further clarified below.

 off-chain storage: privacy sensitive data associated to the DID can be stored and managed in isolation using off-chain methods or using any local/external authorized storage space as required